devcontainers/images/README.md

 ### Why do Dockerfiles in this repo use `RUN` statements with commands separated by `&&`?

 Each `RUN` statement creates a Docker image "layer".
 If one `RUN` statement adds temporary contents, these contents remain in this layer in the image even if they are deleted in a subsequent `RUN`.
 This means the image takes more storage locally and results in slower image download times if you publish the image to a registry.
 You can resolve this problem by using a `RUN` statement that includes any clean up steps (separated by `&&`) after a given operation.
-See [CONTRIBUTING.md](./CONTRIBUTING.md#why-do-dockerfiles-in-this-repository-use-run-statements-with-commands-separated-by-) for more tips.
+You can find more tips [here](./docs/TIPS.md/#why-do-dockerfiles-in-this-repository-use-run-statements-with-commands-separated-by).

 ### How can I contribute?